 - Relevant English and United Kingdom statutes, such as Magna Carta 1297, the Bill of Rights 1688, and the Act of Settlement 1700 (regulating succession to the throne among other matters), all confirmed as part of the law of New Zealand by the Imperial Laws Application Act 1988.
 These statutes also regulate the relations between the state and the individual.

 - Relevant decisions of the courts, for instance decisions upholding rights of the individual against the powers of the state, and determining the extent of those powers.

 - The Treaty of Waitangi, which may indicate limits in our polity on majority decision-making.
-The law may sometimes accord a special recognition to Māori rights and interests such as those covered by Article 2 of the Treaty.
+The law sometimes accords a special recognition to Māori rights and interests, particularly those covered by Article 2 of the Treaty.
 And in many other cases the law and its processes should be determined by the general recognition in Article 3 of the Treaty that Māori belong, as citizens, to the whole community.
 In some situations, autonomous Māori institutions have a role within the wider constitutional and political system.
-In other circumstances, the model provided by the Treaty of Waitangi of two parties negotiating and agreeing with one another is appropriate.
+In other circumstances, the model provided by the Treaty of Waitangi, of two parties negotiating and agreeing with one another, is appropriate.
 Policy and procedure in this area continues to evolve.